The MP for Morecambe and Lunesdale has joined a growing number of Labour figures to call for Sir Keir Starmer to resign.

 "I love our country and I love the people in it.
 I will keep on working to make life better for every person in Morecambe and Lunesdale, and for every person in the UK."

-Beyond Radio has contacted Cat Smith, Labour MP for Lancaster & Wyre, for comment.
+Beyond Radio has contacted Cat Smith, Labour MP for Lancaster & Wyre, about the issue.
+Ms Smith said she had no comment to make at this stage.

 The Prime Minister held a cabinet meeting on Tuesday morning, and afterwards Business Secretary Peter Kyle backed him, saying Starmer has shown "steadfast leadership”.